Subaru Forester Roof Rack Weight Limit (Tent-Safe)

 My dealer quoted me $800 for an 'off-road ready' roof rack system for my Forester, but I saw a similar-looking one online for $300.
 Is it worth saving the money?

 That's the classic dealer markup versus the internet bargain.
-My first rack was the bargain version, and it bent like a pretzel on a moderate washboard road.
+A bargain rack can bend like a pretzel on a moderate washboard road.
 Source Name The $800 system likely uses stronger materials and has better engineering that can handle actual off-road stress, not just looking the part.
 For a rooftop tent, you want that peace of mind.
 The $300 rack might be fine for a few duffel bags, but not for sleeping on top of.

 Do I really need a special torque wrench to install my aftermarket roof rack for the tent?

 Honestly, for most aftermarket racks, the instructions will tell you to tighten bolts to a specific spec.
 If you don't have a torque wrench, you can often get away with 'good and snug' on a standard socket wrench, but you're playing with fire.
-Source Name My first rack installation was a guess, and it vibrated loose after 50 miles.
+Source A guessed rack installation can vibrate loose after 50 miles.
 A torque wrench ensures everything is properly secured to prevent that kind of headache.
 It’s a $30 tool that can save you a $1000 repair bill.

 What if I install my rooftop tent and it feels really wobbly, even though I think I stayed within the weight limits?